-The ability of a firm to compete in a competitive market highly depends on factors affecting them.
-Subsequently, identifying and recognizing the factors and their relationship with the business will devise the required development instruments.
+The ability of an organisation to compete in a competitive market highly depends on factors affecting them.
+Subsequently, identifying and recognising the factors and their relationship with the business will devise the required development instruments.
 The study's primary purpose was to examine the endogenic (internal) factors affecting the competency of SMCs in the Ethiopian CI.
-The findings of the study revealed the major endogenic factors as employee's strategic and operational decision-making power (i.e., decentralization); organizational leadership style, the existence of matured and developed entrepreneurial mind-sets; availability of institutional and business relationships (i.e., relationship and alliances with suppliers, owners, competitors, government entities, etc.); inability to access financial resources (i.e., strict credit terms; high-interest rate; strict requirements for obtaining bonds/guarantees/sureties); lack of project management skills (i.e., planning, organizing, co-coordinating, controlling, motivating, communicating, & leading); and low-profit margin due to competition from organizational structure; organizational culture; characteristics of the entrepreneur; competitive strategy; organizational resources; managerial skill and competency; and tendering and contract administration core sources respectively.
-Similarly, seventeen factors were also identified through FA of seven core sources.
-The top three impacting components were identified as marketing strategy, poor corporate management skills, lack of technical expertise, and inability to meet technical requirements.
+The findings of the study revealed the major endogenic factors, namely employee's strategic and operational decision-making power (i.e., decentralisation), organisational leadership style, the existence of matured and developed entrepreneurial mindsets, availability of institutional and business relationships (i.e., relationship and alliances with suppliers, owners, competitors, government entities, etc.), inability to access financial resources (i.e., strict credit terms, high-interest rate, strict requirements for obtaining bonds/guarantees/sureties), lack of project management skills (i.e., planning, organising, co-coordinating, controlling, motivating, communicating and leading) and low-profit margin.
+These factors were due to competition from organisational structure, organisational culture, characteristics of the entrepreneur, competitive strategy, organisational resources, managerial skill and competency, and tendering and contract administration core sources, respectively.
+Similarly, 17 factors were also identified through factor analysis of seven core sources.
+The top three impacting components were marketing strategy, poor corporate management skills, lack of technical expertise and inability to meet technical requirements.

-As a successful business, the CI requires certain qualities that the players should possess.
-Unfortunately, the necessary attributes and skills are those SMCs are hesitant to develop or use.
-Thus, SMCs, as major stakeholders, need to equip themselves with those traits and competencies that the industry demands.
+To be successful, the players of the CI should possess certain qualities.
+Unfortunately, SMCs were hesitant to develop or use the necessary attributes and skills.
+Thus, SMCs, as major stakeholders, need to be equipped with those traits and competencies that the industry demands.
 As a significant proprietor and industry regulator, the government is also required to set guiding principles that unite all industry players for meaningful impact and sustained competency development.
-These guiding principles should be developed to create an enabling environment, establish harmonized regulatory and institutional frameworks, promote research and development, and facilitate human resource development are few to name.
+These guiding principles should be developed to create an enabling environment, establish harmonised regulatory and institutional frameworks, promote research and development and facilitate human resource development are few to name.